 If you know the alternate name, you can include it in your background check search request.
-If an additional name is disclosed during the background check-on the Social Security trace, for example-then we will automatically run the additional name for a small fee within the parameters of your search package.
+If an additional name is disclosed during the background check-on (E.G., On the social security trace), we will automatically run the additional name for a small fee within the parameters of your search package.

 How do I get the background check information?

 That’s up to you.
-Employee background check reports can be emailed directly to you in password-protected files, viewed online at Client Portal, faxed to you or any combination of these.
+Employee background check reports can be emailed directly to you in password-protected files, viewed online at our Client Portal, and/or faxed to you.
 KRESS prides itself on building its services around your needs.

 How long will it take to complete the background check?

 Generally, we return comprehensive background checks in two or three business days.
 Some checks such as credit reports and other database-related checks can be completed on the same business day.

 Does a criminal background check include checking into a person’s credit rating and personal finances?

 No. The background checks that are looking for criminal information will generally only report criminal indictments.